Planck 2015 results. XXI. The integrated Sachs-Wolfe effect

-The top row of Fig.~\ref{fig:lcb_all} shows the reconstructed ISW signal, as well as the estimated error, obtained from the CMB map together with the six mentioned surveys (\nvss, \kap, the two \wise\ and the two \sdss\ surveys).
-As one would expect, by combining all the available information, we obtain the best ISW map, with a reconstruction error of around 14 $\mu$K and a mean correlation coefficient of 0.67 outside the union mask.
-This corresponds to a maximum S/N ratio greater than two in certain regions of the sky.
-If the intersection mask is considered, the correlation coefficient is 0.60 obtained over 85 per cent of the sky.
-Finally, the last case (middle row) gives the ISW map reconstructed using only the six surveys, without including the CMB, which corresponds to the first term of Eq.~\ref{eq:rec_n}.
-It is apparent that removing the CMB degrades the reconstruction, especially in those areas where less surveys are available, what decreases the correlation coefficient to 0.60 (union mask).
-To show the contribution given by the CMB to the recovery of the ISW map, the difference between these two reconstructions is also given in the bottom panel of the figure.
+The top row of Fig.~\ref{fig:lcb_all} shows the reconstructed ISW signal, as well as the estimated uncertainty, obtained from the CMB map together with the six mentioned surveys (\nvss, \kap, the two \wise\ and the two \sdss\ surveys).
+As one would expect, by combining all the available information, we obtain the best ISW map with a reconstruction uncertainty of around 14\,$\mu$K and a mean correlation coefficient of 0.67 outside the union mask.
+This corresponds to a maximum S/N ratio greater than in certain regions of the sky.
+If the intersection mask is considered, the correlation coefficient is 0.60 obtained over 85\,\% of the sky.
+Finally, the last case (middle row) gives the ISW map reconstructed using only the six surveys, without including the CMB, which corresponds to the first term of Eq.~(\ref{eq:rec_n}).
+It is apparent that removing the CMB degrades the reconstruction, especially in those areas where less surveys are available, and this decreases the correlation coefficient to 0.60 (union mask).
+To show the contribution given by the CMB to the recovery of the ISW map, the difference between these two reconstructions is also shown in the bottom panel of the figure.
 The intensity CMB mask has been applied and the monopole and dipole removed outside this mask.
-Note that, as expected, the structure of this map mainly reflects that of the large scales of the intensity CMB data given in Fig.~\ref{fig:cmb_data}.
+We note that, as expected, the structure of this map mainly reflects that of the large scales of the intensity CMB data presented in Fig.~\ref{fig:cmb_data}.

-It is interesting to point out that some common structures are visible along the different reconstructions, although the maps are not expected to look exactly the same since each survey traces the ISW effect in a different way and, thus, each considered LSS tracer provides a partial reconstruction of the ISW signal.
+It is interesting to point out that some common structures are visible among the different reconstructions, although the maps are not expected to look exactly the same, since each survey traces the ISW effect in a different way and, thus, each considered LSS tracer provides a partial reconstruction of the ISW signal.